MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-exo-rules.md

 ### Example 1: Rule that applies the Do Not Forward option to emails that are labeled **General** when they are sent outside the organization

-In this example, the **General** label that the rule identities has a GUID of 0e421e6d-ea17-4fdb-8f01-93a3e71333b8.
+In this example, the **General** label has a GUID of 0e421e6d-ea17-4fdb-8f01-93a3e71333b8 and has been configured as the default label.
+This label applies the classification of **General** and no protection.

 1. In **Name**, type a name for the rule, such as `Apply Do Do Forward for General emails sent externally`.